brotkrueml/schema/Documentation/Installation/Index.rst

 Target group: **Administrators**

 .. note::
-   The extension in version |release| supports TYPO3 v11 LTS and TYPO3 v12 LTS
+   The extension in version |release| supports TYPO3 v11 LTS, TYPO3 v12 LTS and
-   and needs at least PHP 8.1.
+   TYPO3 v13 and needs at least PHP 8.1.

    Use latest version 2.x for compatibility with TYPO3 v10 LTS or PHP 7.4/8.0.